The St. Louis Cardinals (37-52) are on the road to face the Chicago White Sox (38-53) at Guaranteed Rate Field on Sunday...

 Will the St. Louis Cardinals make the playoffs this year?

-The Cardinals reached the expanded playoffs in 2020.
-This was the second consecutive year the Cardinals made the postseason.
+The Cardinals reached the playoffs in 2022, but lost to the Phillies.
+This was the 4th consecutive year the Cardinals made the postseason.

 When do the St. Louis Cardinals play?